 The project site is approximately 5.20 acres (226,671 square feet) and is located within the boundaries of the Alexandria West Small Area Plan.
 The site is located at the intersection of King Street and N. Beauregard Street and serves as a gateway parcel to the City from both Arlington County and Fairfax County.
 There are currently 7 separate parcels on the property, 5 of which are being purchased by the developer, and a long-term land lease will be used for the remaining 2 parcels.
 City staff helped facilitate the inclusion of the corner parcel of the site where the existing retail stands.
 This was a significant change to earlier versions of the project that allows for a more cohesive site design and development of the visible corner frontage.
-The site is bound by King Street and Bolling Brook Tower to the east, N. Beauregard Street to the property lies at the intersection of King Street and N. Beauregard Street.
+The site is bound by King Street and Bolling Brook Tower to the east, N. Beauregard Street to the west, and the Bolling Brook Condominium community to the south.
+The northern tip of the property lies at the intersection of King Street and N. Beauregard Street.
 The site was previously home to the Jefferson Memorial Hospital, which was demolished in 2007-2008 because the building was vacant and had come to the end of its useful life.
 A majority of the overall project site has been vacant since that time.
 A small strip shopping center remains in operation on the corner parcel at the intersection with N. Beauregard Street and King Street.